shagabutdinov/sublime-status-message/readme.md

 keyboard hotkey.

-Some icons used in status bar (e.g. battery "🔋", search "🔎" or star "✱") will result text padding so lowest pixel row of text (including underscores "_") will not be visible.
+Some icons used in status bar (e.g. battery "🔋", search "🔎" or star "✱") will result to strange text padding: lowest pixel row of text (including underscores "_") will not be visible.
 It is really annoying bug and if you have an workaround please tell me it.

 ### Installation